-If you are looking for the best K-cup coffee maker on the market that doesn’t take up a lot of space or do too many fancy things that most people don’t care about then read on.
+If you are looking for the best K-cup coffee maker on the market, one that doesn’t take up a lot of space or do too all the fancy things that most people don’t even care about then read on.

 I’ve actually purchased and used each of the following seven small k-cup coffee makers and reviewed them just to make it easier on you.

 I’ll even let you know right up front that the best option of them all is easily the Mixpresso single serve coffee maker because it brews good coffee, doesn’t take long to heat up, feels like it will last for years to come, is easy to clean, and costs very little.